6th March 2017

 Drones are already BIG however in 2017 they are going to become very BIG!
 Again, that amazing company Google are planning to launch food delivery services with drones!
 Pizza delivery in Torgon!
 No way!
 We love the pizza at our local restaurant Les Caprin!

 In any case, Camp Suisse is one step ahead.
-Check out our drone footage on Youtube of the hike to the Col du Croix last summer!
+Check out our drone footage of the hike to the Col du Croix last summer!

 This event could challenge the most controversial of Camp Suisse Murder Mystery Evenings – the release of the files relating to the death of John F. Kennedy on November 22, 1963.